New Ways Ministry Publications

 New Ways Ministry is a Catholic outreach that educates and advocates for equity, inclusion, and justice for LGBTQ+ persons, equipping leaders to build bridges of dialogue within the Church and civil society.

-Featured below are four of our latest publications to help promote awareness, dialogue, and reconciliation.
+Featured below are five of our latest publications to help promote awareness, dialogue, and reconciliation.
 We hope that these resources empower you to advance an intersectional understanding of gender identity, sexuality, and spirituality, in your homes, churches, schools, and dioceses.

 A Home for All: A Catholic Call for LGBTQ Non-Discrimination makes the case for why and how Catholics should support non-discrimination initiatives for LGBTQ people in both church and society.